 The exercise is healthy for your dog and for you, and playing together is bonding time.

 You don’t have to worry if your dog has a weight problem.
-When it comes to dog weight loss, there are plenty of steps you can take to help your dog lose weight and stay active and strong.
+When it comes to dog weight loss, there are plenty of steps you can take to help your dog shed the pounds and stay active and strong.
 When you keep your pet at the right weight, you are giving yourself the best chance at having a happy and healthy dog for many years to come.